orbisgis/h2gis/docs/dev/ST_ConnectedComponents.md

 ##### CCs (undirected graph)

 {% highlight mysql %}
--- Do the CC calculation and diplay the results:
+-- Now we will do the same calculation, this time considering the -- graph to be undirected:
 DROP TABLE IF EXISTS EDGES_NODE_CC;
 DROP TABLE IF EXISTS EDGES_EDGE_CC;
 CALL ST_ConnectedComponents('EDGES', 'undirected');

+-- Notice that this time, we only have three CCs, as expected.
 SELECT * FROM EDGES_NODE_CC
     ORDER BY CONNECTED_COMPONENT ASC;
 -- | NODE_ID | CONNECTED_COMPONENT |